Home

 The Practical Minimum

-Most founders don't need enterprise ceremony.
+Most builders don't need enterprise ceremony.
 They need controls sized to blast radius.

 Trace your work.
 Not "save the chat."
 A chat transcript is cockpit chatter.
 A trace is the flight data recorder.
 One tells you what was said.
 The other tells you what happened.